About the Erasmus+ Programme for Student Mobility for Studies

 Language requirements and support during the mobility

 In late 2015, VUM started implementing a new Internationalization strategy.
 The strategy envisages the introduction of new activities related to English language teaching and training.
-VUM stimulates the intensive English language teaching with the aim of improving its students’ global competences.
+VUM stimulates the intensive English language teaching with the aim of improving its students’ global competencies.
 All full-time students willing to participate in mobility as well as all present Erasmus+ incoming students at VUM can enroll in English language courses offered during the academic year Monday to Friday at 3:30 pm and taught by VUM faculty.
 Attendance is free of charge for all VUM students (full-time and Erasmus+ students).